 I have decided to write a few stories that cheer me up, and usually make me laugh or smile when I tell them.
-Cause damn i really need that right now.
-I am going to share them here.

 I am the type of person who likes documenting my life sometimes, so here is a blog post.

 I realized that it has been over a year since I posted a story.
 But this year, two things happened that I am hopeful will get some new work up.

 Firstly, I realized that Adderall was completely fucking up my life.
 I did really well at work (I had the highest productivity back in 2014 and was second highest last year) but outside of work, I was completely miserable.
 I couldn't sleep well, I could

 Hey everyone.
 I notice that are a lot of new names floating around the site, so if you are one of those, hello.
 In case a few people were wondering what had become of me, I decided to update this blog.
 I am still alive, but life has become interesting, as it tends to do sometimes.
 Firstly, I was called for jury duty for the entire month of July.
 THAT was fun.
 Secondly, as I am the most senior employee in my company after my boss, I was basically running an understaffed clinic with untrai

 I was going to just do a status update, but it was getting a little long for that, so I decided to do a blog entry instead.

 I kinda hate myself for doing this, but I finally went home and left my Mom at the ER with my dad and sister.
 I didn't want to leave, but my Mom was worried about me being able to drive home safely (I work 10 hours shifts and by the time I get off of work, I am exhausted).
 So after the fifth or so request for me to go home and get some rest, I went.